-By Gary Zandstra • March 31, 2014 According to worship leaders, what are the most important aspects of being a church sound operator?
-I’ve been doing an informal survey on this topic, asking worship leaders for their views.
-The answers have been surprising, at least to me.
-For example, to this point not one of them has mentioned that a sound operator should have musical talent.
-Nor have they brought up the value of having a critical ear when it comes to music.
+By Gary Zandstra • April 2, 2019 Image courtesy of Free-Photos According to worship leaders, what are the most important aspects of being a church sound operator?
+A couple of years ago, I did an informal survey on this topic, asking worship leaders for their views.
+The answers were surprising, at least to me.
+For example, not one of them mentioned that a sound operator should have musical talent.
+Nor did they bring up the value of having a critical ear when it comes to music.
 Maybe it’s my own biases, but I thought these factors would at least rate a mention.
 Here’s another one that hasn’t come up: knowing how to properly operate the equipment and system.
-Perhaps the worship leaders I’ve surveyed are assuming that a sound person should already have these skills, and therefore haven’t mentioned them.
-Further answers I’ve received in the survey – although they’re not at the top of the list—include the ability to mix well, keep volume under control, and function as “an extension of the worship team.”
-Regardless, the number one answer I’ve received?
+Perhaps the worship leaders I surveyed assume that a sound person should already have these skills, and therefore haven’t mentioned them.
+Further answers I received in the survey – although they’re not at the top of the list – included the ability to mix well, keep volume under control, and function as “an extension of the worship team.”
+The number one answer?
 Attentiveness.
 As in paying attention, or focus.
-Number two?
+And number two?
 Attitude.
 As in always having a good one.
-Now the shoe is on the other foot, so to speak, because it seems—to me – that both attentiveness and attitude should be givens.
+Now the shoe is on the other foot, so to speak, because it seems – at least to me – that both attentiveness and attitude should be givens.
 If you’re helping with ministry (providing sound in this case), bringing a good attitude should be a no-brainer, and because in some ways the sound operator can “silence” the word of God being preached, you’d better be paying attention!
-Yet consider these anecdotes… One worship leader told me the story of a volunteer sound operator who’s been serving for 18 years, and is a great guy, easy to work with.
+Yet consider these anecdotes… One worship leader told me the story of a volunteer sound operator who’s been serving for 18 years and is a great guy, easy to work with.
 However, this fellow has a consistent flaw: a soloist can walk out of the choir, go to center stage, stand behind the mic for several seconds, and still, the mic isn’t turned up until the third or fourth word of the solo.
-That’s definitely an attentiveness problem… Another leader told me that one of his sound operators is so gruff that the worship team dare not ask him for anything.
-The result is that on any given Sunday, there might be no vocals in the monitors, or a mic is not provided for a performer, and so on – and yet no one speaks up because they’re afraid of getting their heads bitten off.
-Talk about an attitude problem… These two stories reveal even further problems.
-In the first case, the sound operator should be asked – kindly – if he might not better serve by volunteering his time elsewhere, In the second case, someone with such a nasty disposition should be asked – kindly – to modify his behavior, and if that doesn’t work, he should be asked – kindly – to step down.
+That’s definitely an attentiveness problem.
+Another leader told me that one of his sound operators is so gruff that the worship team dare not ask him for anything.
+The result is that on any given Sunday, there might be no vocals in the monitors, or a microphone is not provided for a performer, and so on – and yet no one speaks up because they’re afraid of getting their heads bitten off.
+Talk about an attitude problem.
+These two stories reveal even further problems.
+In the first case, the sound operator should be asked – kindly – if they might not better serve by volunteering their time elsewhere.
+In the second case, someone with such a nasty disposition should be asked – kindly – to modify their behavior, and if that doesn’t work, they should be asked – kindly – to step down.
 Let me sum it up this way.
 If you’re at a concert and the mix is pleasing, and there’s no feedback or missed cues, you’d likely think (and would be right) that it’s a successful event, at least from a sound reinforcement point of view.
 But if you’re at a concert and the mix is pleasing, but there are occasional squeals of feedback and some dropped cues, you’d likely be at least somewhat disappointed.
-The moral of the story: sound operators should be able to mix musically and operate their equipment/systems competently, but these worship leaders make a very persuasive point: it all can be negated by lack of proper attention and bringing the right attitude to the gig.
-Gary Zandstra is a professional AV systems integrator with Parkway Electric and has been involved with sound at churches for more than 30 years.
+The moral of the story: sound operators should be able to mix musically and operate their equipment/systems competently, but these worship leaders make a very persuasive point: it can all be negated by lack of proper attention and bringing the right attitude to the gig.
 About Gary Gary Zandstra Consultant, Dan Vos Construction, Writer for Worship Facilities and ProSoundWeb Gary Zandstra has worked in church production and as an AV systems integrator for more than 35 years.
-He’s also contributed numerous articles to ProSoundWeb over the past decade. http://garyzandstra.com Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Audio Basics Best Practices Engineer Gary Zandstra Technician Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+He’s also contributed numerous articles to ProSoundWeb over the past decade. http://garyzandstra.com Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Audio Basics Best Practices Engineer Gary Zandstra Technician Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.